Music director Afzal Yusuff takes to crooning compositions during lockdown | Entertainment

 Yusuff, who made his debut in the film industry through the 2008 Malayalam movie 'Chandranilekulla Vazhi', is looking forward to the release of the Shane Nigam-starrer, 'Qurbani' in which he has composed a song.
 "Shreya Ghosal has crooned the number and the lyrics are by Ajeesh Dasan," he added.

-Singers who have rendered his film compositions include K J Yesudas, P Jayachandran, Sonu Nigam and Khailash Kher.PTI BN SS PTI PTI.
+Singers who have rendered his film compositions include K J Yesudas, P Jayachandran, Sonu Nigam and Khailash Kher.PTI BN SS WELCOME SS WELCOME.